3.11.14.70 Comprehensive compliance assessments

 Introduction

-Services Australia will assess a job seeker who is having difficulty meeting their mutual obligation requirements to determine the reasons for this.
-This assessment is a CCA.
+Services Australia will assess a participant who is having difficulty meeting their mutual obligation requirements to determine the reasons for this.
+This assessment is known as a CCA and the below outlines the process and matters to be considered when completing a CCA.

 Initiating a CCA

-Employment services providers or Services Australia may also initiate a CCA at any other time if they believe a job seeker's circumstances warrant it.
-(For example, if the job seeker is continually failing to comply with their requirements for no apparent reason.)
+Employment services providers or Services Australia may also initiate a CCA at any other time if they believe a participant's circumstances warrant it.
+(For example, if the participant is continually failing to comply with their requirements for no apparent reason.)

-Once a CCA is triggered, no more NSNP, connection, non-attendance or reconnection failures should be applied, except for a connection or reconnection failure for not attending the CCA.
-Failure to attend a CCA may also result in immediate suspension of payment, pending contact with Services Australia and agreement to attend a rescheduled CCA.
+Once a CCA is triggered, no more NSNP (3.11.14.20), connection, non-attendance or reconnection failures can be applied (3.11.14.30).
+Failure to attend a CCA (and an appropriately rescheduled CCA) may also result in immediate suspension of the participation payment.

 Conducting a CCA

-During the CCA, a Services Australia specialist officer considers the job seeker's compliance history and looks at why the job seeker has been failing to meet their requirements.
+During the CCA, a Services Australia specialist officer considers the participant's compliance history and looks at why the participant has been failing to meet their requirements, whether there are any barriers to employment and whether the participation requirements are appropriate.

-Services Australia cannot apply a serious failure period for persistent non-compliance unless they have conducted and considered the findings of a CCA.
-However, the CCA is not just to determine whether a job seeker has been persistently non-compliant, it is also to identify whether the job seeker:
+Services Australia cannot apply a serious failure period for persistent non-compliance unless a CCA has been conducted and the findings have been considered in determining whether a serious failure is to be applied.
+However, the intent of the CCA is not just to determine whether a participant has been persistently non-compliant, the CCA must also assess:

-In some instances the Services Australia specialist officer may contact the job seeker's provider to give them the opportunity to provide any further information in relation to the CCA.
+The Services Australia specialist officer may contact the participant's provider to give them the opportunity to provide any further information to inform the CCA.
 It is not compulsory for providers to accept the offer to participate in CCA discussions.

 Possible outcomes of a CCA include:

-• a referral by Services Australia for an ESAt, where the job seeker does not have the capacity to comply with their requirements or the job seeker's capacity to comply with their requirements is in doubt
+- a referral for an ESAt, where the participant does not have the capacity to comply with their requirements or the participant's capacity to comply with their requirements is in doubt

-• a recommendation that the activities or requirements in the job seeker's Job Plan be amended if the CCA indicates that the job seeker is having difficulty meeting those requirements
+- a recommendation that the requirements in the participant's Job Plan be amended if the CCA indicates that the participant is having difficulty meeting those requirements

-• a recommendation by Services Australia that the job seeker be referred to another program or service to assist the job seeker with their personal circumstance, such as a referral to a social worker or a recommendation that the job seeker be referred to a specialist intervention such as a drug or alcohol dependency program
+- a recommendation that the participant be referred to another program or service to assist the participant with their personal circumstance, such as a referral to a social worker or a recommendation that the participant be referred to a specialist intervention such as a drug or alcohol dependency program

-• no further action, where no barriers to participation have been identified but there is a reasonable explanation for the job seeker's past failures and/or the job seeker's recent compliance record is good, and
+- no further action, where no barriers to participation have been identified but there is a reasonable explanation for the participant's past failures and/or the participant's recent compliance record is good, and

-• the application of a serious failure for persistent non-compliance.
+- the application of a serious failure for persistent non-compliance (see 3.11.14.40 for more detail).

-The findings of the CCA should be used to inform future decisions about the job seeker's mutual obligation requirements.
+The findings of the CCA should be used to inform future decisions about the participant's mutual obligation requirements.

 Act reference: SS(Admin)Act section 42NA Comprehensive compliance assessment